katharinalisalin/demo-bug-template/docs/faq/insiders-version.md

 __How can I display my logo on the list of premium sponsors?__
-> If you would like us to display your logo in the [list of premium sponsors] and list it on your site, and please send us a vertical SVG or PNG version of your logo displaying the name of your company and logo via mail at sponsors@squidfunk.com.
-We will be happy to include it.
+> If you would like us to display your logo in the [list of premium sponsors] and have it linked to your site, please contact us via mail.
+Simply send us a vertical SVG or PNG version of your logo making sure it displays the name of your company and the logo to sponsors@squidfunk.com.

   [list of premium sponsors]: https://github.com/squidfunk/mkdocs-material#user-content-premium-sponsors